TrevorBurgoyne/turtlebot-follower/README.md

         password:
         >> turtlebot

-4. Prepare the robot to receive commands by bringing up the robot:
+4. Prepare the robot to receive commands by bringing up the robot.
+If this if the first time running, ensure the local packages are ready via:

         >> cd catkin_ws
         >> catkin_make
         >> source devel/setup.bash

-        >> export TURTLEBOT3_MODEL=burger
+   If that is already present, just run:

         >> roslaunch follower follower.launch

+   This command starts the camera.
 The launch command assumes that the Turtlebot directory is setup with the `follower` package as described in the Turtlebot configuration [instuctions](#configure-the-turtlebot3).

+5. In another window, connect to the Turtlebot again and run the standard bringup:

+        >> export TURTLEBOT3_MODEL=burger
+        >> roslaunch turtlebot3_bringup turtlebot3_robot.launch

-5. In another Remote PC terminal, navigate to `turtlebot-follower/` and run:
+6. In another Remote PC terminal, navigate to `turtlebot-follower/` and run:

         >> catkin_make
         >> source devel/setup.bash